Table of contents

 In contrast, the paradoxical vocal cord dysfunction is said to be a non-allergic situation that is acquainted with the immune system.
 Also, the VCD increases difficulties in breathing in (inspiration) than breathing out (expiration), while the case is reversed for patients with asthma which is a clear indication of the symptom differences.
 In most cases, persons diagnosed with asthma also end up having vocal dysfunction.
 Both cases possess similar symptoms and triggers, but the VCD treatment varies significantly from that used for regulating and managing asthma.
 Therefore, proper VCD diagnosis must be strictly conducted for efficient results indicating the disparities between asthma and vocal cord dysfunction.
 An immunologist or allergist is responsible for conducting this diagnosis as an expert is required for efficiency.

-Paradoxical vocal cord dysfunction is attributed mostly to stress mostly before a performance or a competition and the vocal folds have been strained and stressed.
+Paradoxical vocal cord dysfunction is mainly attributed to stress mostly before a performance or a competition, and the vocal folds have been strained and stressed.
 This is because there is no particular cause of the paradoxical vocal fold movement.

-It can last for several minutes or even hours depending but it can also lead to fainting due to the inadequacy of air through the airways to the voice box.
-This disorder is not life-threatening and the action is said to be passive i.e involuntary action.
+It can last for several minutes or even hours, but it can also lead to fainting due to the inadequacy of air through the airways to the voice box.
+This disorder is not life-threatening, and the action is said to be passive, i.e., involuntary action.

-When a patient faints, the vocal folds tend to spread open and the vocal cord spasm relaxes permitting the inflow of air that passes through from the trachea down to the lungs.
+When a patient faints, the vocal folds tend to spread open, and the vocal cord spasm relaxes, permitting the inflow of air that passes through the trachea down to the lungs.

 Another possible cause or trigger of the vocal cord attack is acid reflux.
-When the acid reflux in the system is strong enough to get to the throat, it can lead to an irritation in the vocal cord triggering a closure as a means of protecting it.
+When the acid reflux in the system is strong enough to get into the throat, it can lead to an irritation in the vocal cord, triggering a closure to protect it.
 Therefore, this protection mechanism results in a possible VCD attack.

 Other possible causes of the PVFM are: